Hyundai Santa Fe: 2003

 In 2003, Hyundai responded to some of the customer complaints and suggestions such as the fact that the bonnet used a prop and not gas struts, there was no light in the glove compartment, and the car itself did not have enough power.
-In 2003, Hyundai introduced the 3.5-liter V6 in addition to the other two gas engines in North America.
+In 2003, Hyundai introduced the 3.5-litre V6 in addition to the other two petrol engines in North America.
 The bigger engine came with a computer-controlled four-wheel drive system and a 5-speed automatic, based on the standard 4-speed.
 A Monsoon high-performance sound system came standard on the mid-level GLS model and came with a 6-disc CD changer on the top-tier LX.
 Rounding out the changes in the 2003 model was the discontinuation of the highly unpopular Pine Green which in some owner circles has gained the nickname 'Yucky Green'.
 In Australia, the four-cylinder Santa Fe was dropped in 2003, due to slow sales, leaving the 2.7L V6 automatic as the only model.